JaydenXsoe/ocodex/codex-rs/config.md

 Both the `--config` flag and the `config.toml` file support the following options:

+## Choosing models

+For guidance on selecting models by task, understanding resource tradeoffs, and running/deploying Ollama efficiently (local, Docker, Kubernetes, remote with SSH tunnel, network-mounted storage), see:

+- ../docs/models-and-ollama-deployment.md

 ## model

 The model that Codex should use.